pluralsight/guides/in-review/microsoft-net/asp-net-mvc-using-ajax-helpers-with-razor-partial-views/article.md

 ## Introduction

-Many web developers are challenged to provide user interfaces which provide an interactive experience on the same web page, collecting data from users and responding with new page elements.
-The user interface design may call for the page to collect data and respond with UI elements that collect additional data.
+Many web developers are challenged to design user interfaces that provide an interactive experience while collecting data from users and dynamically creating new page elements.

-The collection of technologies known as Ajax (Asynchronous JavaScript and XML) provides a way for web applications to asynchronously send and receive data from a server without the need to refresh the page or interfere with its appearance.
-By decoupling the presentational layer from the data exchange layer, Ajax enables web applications to dynamically change content without reloading the entire page.
+The collection of technologies known as AJAX (Asynchronous JavaScript and XML) provides a way for web applications to asynchronously send and receive data from a server without the need to refresh the page or interfere with its appearance.
+By decoupling the presentational layer from the data exchange layer, AJAX (or Ajax) enables web applications to dynamically change content without reloading the entire page.

 Ajax has enabled many enhancements to website user interfaces as support for Ajax has become more extensive in modern web browsers.
 Support for Ajax in the widely-used jQuery JavaScript library has simplified Ajax implementation.

 Microsoft provides support for Ajax functionality in ASP.NET MVC through classes in the System.Web.Mvc and System.Web.Mvc.Ajax namespaces.
-One of the principal classes in this group is `AjaxHelper<TModel>` which, [as Microsoft puts it](https://msdn.microsoft.com/en-us/library/dd470355), "... includes methods that provide client-side functionality in ASP.NET AJAX in MVC applications, such as creating asynchronous forms and rendering links.
+One of the principal classes in this group is `AjaxHelper<TModel>` which, [as Microsoft puts it](https://msdn.microsoft.com/en-us/library/dd470355), "includes methods that provide client-side functionality in ASP.NET AJAX in MVC applications, such as creating asynchronous forms and rendering links.
 The AjaxHelper class supports asynchronous partial-page updates."

 The case study presented in this guide uses one AjaxHelper class method, `BeginForm` to provide the asynchronous functionality needed to update a section of a web page without refreshing the entire page.
 The rest of the functionality comes from basic ASP.NET MVC components like controller actions and partial views.